Rami-Sabbagh/rami-sabbagh.github.io/content/posts/2022-11-04-hacking-the-typescript-compiler.md

 Then the transformer will do all the magic needed at compile time.

+The source-code is available on [Rami-Sabbagh/ts-inject-parameters-metadata](https://github.com/Rami-Sabbagh/ts-inject-parameters-metadata) if you want to check it out!
+Its in [`src/index.ts`](https://github.com/Rami-Sabbagh/ts-inject-parameters-metadata/blob/main/src/index.ts).

 <!-- TODO: Add an interactive playground -->

 Such a hack helped keep the code more maintainable and the development of the project more fun.